Affiliate links on Android Authority may earn us a commission. Learn more.

 Circular Ring: The best Oura Ring alternative

 There aren’t many smart rings competing directly with Oura.
 However, the Circular Ring is an outsider bet for those seeking an Oura Ring alternative acutely focused on fitness tracking.

-Initially a Kickstarter project, the Circular Ring is now available in several markets and brings an intriguing list of features with it.
+Initially a Kickstarter project, the Circular Ring is now available in several markets and brings an intriguing list of features.
 Like the Oura Ring 3, the Circular Ring tracks heart rate and heart rate variability, sleep quality, and blood oxygen saturation.
 A bespoke energy score is also provided in-app that quantifies the amount of energy burned during the day.
-Notably, the user can customize the Circular Ring with four official band exteriors, making it a much better bet for fashionistas.
+The user can customize the Circular Ring with four official band exteriors, making it a much better bet for fashionistas.
 You can also grab a portable charger to keep the smart ring topped up throughout the week.
 You’ll get around four days on a single charge.

-Its biggest issue is availability.
+Its most significant issue is availability.
 While you can order the ring in key markets, there’s a long waiting list at present.

 - Attractive design

 - Long waitlist at the time of writing